aandrovitsanea/PubPulse/README.md

 # PubPulse: Research Reinforcement Tool

 PubPulse streamlines the research process by swiftly identifying and recommending the most relevant and recent academic papers to enrich and update your existing work.
 It harnesses the power of AI to keep your research at the forefront of academic discovery and discourse.
+Apart from recommending you relevant papers based on a given paper, it uses `llama-2` llm to provide a summary of the paper you